Will-Griffin/admin-wiki/Onboarding/Service_API_Certification.md

   - PROD

   Once submissions are complete, the Contractor shall provide csv of call information to HEAT ticket provided by DMH certification analysts.
+- ###Scenario 3: Both provider and vendor are New to LA County

+  Contracted Providers integrating with LACDMH via service API which fall under scenario 3 are required to submit successful calls for all operations listed in the certification script:

+  - Search
+  - Admission

+  In the following environments:
+  - QA

+  Once submissions are complete, the Contractor shall provide csv of call information and the completed certification script to the HEAT ticket provided by DMH certification analysts.

 ##CSV Requirements
 CSV files should contain only the following: